BullocksW.jpg (18683 bytes)

 The Bullock's Wilshire Building

-As artistic supervisor for the restoration of the original Bullock's Wilshire, (once a famous department store during Hollywood's Golden Era) I was responsible for color matching over 300 colors of paint, glaze, and varnish.
-My faux-finish painting included all walls, furniture glazing, bronze leafing, faux-marble, copper patina, and mural restoration.
-The most challenging endeavor was recreating the reverse hand-painted glass ceiling in the Cactus Lounge.
+In the year 2000-2003 I was the scenic artist who did a lot!
+Restoration of the landmark Bullock's Wilshire Building, once a famous department store during Hollywood's Golden Age, was a decorative painter's dream job.
+I was responsible for color matching over 300 colors.
+My faux-finish painting included all walls, antique furniture, bronze leafing, faux-marble, copper patina, and mural restorations.
+The most challenging endeavor was repainting the elaborate crown molding in the Louis 16th Room, and recreating the reverse hand-painted glass ceiling in the Cactus Room Lounge.

-You may view some of the historic restoration work I achieved for Bullock's Wilshire (now Southwestern Law University), under the stewardship of Seward Construction.
-Just click on each item.
-For more history about the Bullock's Wilshire Building, read more below.
+You may view some of the historic restoration work I achieved for the Bullock's Wilshire Building (now Southwestern Law University), under the stewardship of Seward Construction.
+Enjoy this Historic trek through my portfolio of images, unique for their artistic perspective.

 Deco Screen // Antique chairs and tables